|Photo Credit: Rachel Eliza Griffiths|

-January Gill O’Neil is the author of Misery Islands (fall 2014) and Underlife (2009), both published by CavanKerry Press.
+January Gill O’Neil is the author of Misery Islands, Underlife, and Rewilding (forthcoming, fall 2018), published by CavanKerry Press.
 She is the executive director of the Massachusetts Poetry Festival and an assistant professor of English at Salem State University.
-Recently, she was elected to the Association of Writers and Writing Programs’ (AWP) and Montserrat College of Art in Beverly, MA.
+She serves on the boards of trustees of Association of Writers and Writing Programs’ (AWP) and Montserrat College of Art in Beverly, MA.

-January’s poems and articles have appeared or are forthcoming in Harvard Review, Green Mountains Review, American Poetry Review, New England Review, Paterson Literary Review, Rattle, Ploughshares, Sou’Wester, North American Review, The MOM Egg, Crab Creek Review, Drunken Boat, Crab Orchard Review, Callaloo, Literary Mama, Field, Seattle Review, and Cave Canem anthologies II and IV, among others.
+January’s poems and articles have appeared or are forthcoming at Poets.org, Plume, Harvard Review, Green Mountains Review, American Poetry Review, New England Review, Paterson Literary Review, Rattle, Ploughshares, Sou’Wester, North American Review, The MOM Egg, Crab Creek Review, Drunken Boat, Crab Orchard Review, Callaloo, Literary Mama, Field, Seattle Review, and Cave Canem anthologies II and IV, among others.
 Underlife was a finalist for ForeWord Reviews Book of the Year Award, and the 2010 Paterson Poetry Prize.
 In December 2009, January was awarded a Money for Women/Barbara Deming Memorial Fund grant.
 She was featured in Poets & Writers magazine’s January/February 2010 Inspiration issue as one of its 12 debut poets.
 A Cave Canem fellow, she runs a popular blog called Poet Mom (http://poetmom.blogspot.com/).